-Supported by Healthy Ireland, Offaly's Longest Day Challenge encourages people to get out and get active by setting themselves a physical activity challenge for each of the 20 days in the run up to the longest day, 21st June
+Supported by Healthy Ireland, Offaly's Longest Day Challenge encouraged people to get out and get active by setting themselves a physical activity challenge for each of the 20 days in the run up to the longest day, 21st June

-Offaly's Longest Day Challenge is a collaborative project between Healthy Ireland, Offaly LCDC and Offaly Sports Partnership which is based on the concept of famous wartime movies about the longest day (typically the 21st June) representing a major turning point and a fight back, a refusal to lie down and accept defeat against the odds.
+Offaly's Longest Day Challenge was a collaborative project between Healthy Ireland, Offaly LCDC and Offaly Sports Partnership which is based on the concept of famous wartime movies about the longest day (typically the 21st June) representing a major turning point and a fight back, a refusal to lie down and accept defeat against the odds.

-The challenge is designed to encourage the people of Offaly to get out and get active by setting themselves a physical activity challenge for each of the 20 days in the run up to the longest day, 21st June
+The challenge was designed to encourage the people of Offaly to get out and get active by setting themselves a physical activity challenge for each of the 20 days in the run up to the longest day, 21st June

 Eamonn Henry, coordinator of Offaly Sports Partnership encouraged people to consider the Department of Health’s recommended levels of physical activity when setting challenges for themselves and family members.
 Children and young people need to be active for at least 60 minutes a day while adults need at least 30 minutes a day, five times each week.